On the Complexity of Offline Reinforcement Learning with $Q^\star$-Approximation and Partial Coverage: Proofs in sec: it lower bound

-\paragraph{$\epsilon$-dependent lower bound for $(s,a,r,s')$ data} We start with proving the first part of the theorem, where the learner can only access $(s,a,r,s')$ data.
+\begin{proof}[Proof of \pref{thm: eps dep lower bound}] ~\\ \textbf{$\epsilon$-dependent lower bound for $(s,a,r,s')$ data. } We start with proving the first part of the theorem, where the learner can only access $(s,a,r,s')$ data.
 We leverage the lower bound in \pref{lem: eps indep lower bound} (with the instances illustrated in \pref{fig:main}).
 Notice \pref{lem: eps indep lower bound} already proves this theorem for the special case $\epsilon=\frac{1}{4}$.

 To lift that lower bound construction to an $\epsilon$-dependent bound for an arbitrary $\epsilon\in(0,\frac{1}{4}]$, we extend it in the way illustrated in \pref{fig: eps-dependent}.
 That is, we add an initial state $s_0$, on which the learner can only take one action $a_0$ that has an instantaneous reward of zero.
 After taking $a_0$, with probability $p=4\epsilon$, the state transitions to $s_1$ (the initial state in the MDP instance of \pref{lem: eps indep lower bound}), and with probability $1-p=1-4\epsilon$, the state transitions to a chain of states $(z_1, z_2, z_3)$ on which there is only one action $a_0$ to choose and the reward is always zero.
 In the previous construction, $\mu$ is induced by a behavior policy $\pi_b$.
 We will keep this behavior policy, as there is no decision to make on all other states we add.
 It is straightforward to check that $C^{\pi^\star}$ remains the same after this extension.
 For the function set $\calF$ defined in the previous construction (\pref{app: function construction}), we extend each $f\in\calF$ with $f(s_0, a_0) = p f(s_1)$ and $f(z_1,a_0) = f(z_2,a_0) = f(z_3,a_0)=0$.
 This keeps the function set to satisfy $Q^\star$-realizability and Bellman completeness.